henrikstengaard/hst-amiga/src/Hst.Amiga/FileSystems/Pfs3/readme.md

 ### Formatting a partition with PFS3

-Example of formatting a partition block in a stream with PFS3 and volume name "Workbench":
+Example of quick formatting a partition block in a stream with PFS3 and volume name "Workbench":
 ```
 await Pfs3Formatter.FormatPartition(stream, partitionBlock, "Workbench");
 ```